sun-labs/sun-eye/README.md

-# sun-eye
+# Sun Eye
-Your everyday eye of the sun
+Collection of Machine Learning algorithms used for hyperlocal weather prediction

+Each folder contains a different project

+## How to use

+- Install requirements.txt in each project before running with `pip install -r requirements.txt`

+## :cloud: Feature Detection
+Analyze clouds and cloudiness of a stream of images or a video.
+ - Returns number of clouds and cloudiness factor in JSON format
+ - Supports MP4 and static images (JPEG, PNG).
+ - Hypnotizing visualizations during analysis

+## :bento: Mosaic Generator
+Convert multiple images into one image
+ - Used for training Convolutional Neural Nets
+ - Mesmerizing images, put it on your wall. wow.

+## Algorithms

-## Caclculate cloud height from relative humidity and temperature
+### Caclculate cloud height from relative humidity and temperature
 ```
 T_x = Temperature of x
 h_clouds = height of clouds